EndPointCorp/end-point-blog/2023/05/arch-linux-based-distro-for-daily-driver.md

 ```
 Since I already installed ksshaskpass, we can see that the status indicated as “Installed”.
 If we want to install it for the first time, just type ```“yay -S ksshaskpass”```.

-In conclusion, Manjaro is one of Arch Linux-based distro and has strong support from the community.
-It is quite stable and able to ease up the users’ time to maintain their daily computer.
-There are many other Arch Linux-based distro, for example [Artix Linux](https://artixlinux.org/download.php) which offers a “systemd free” system - and offers OpenRC, s6, dinit and runit instead.  and [EndeavourOS](https://endeavouros.com)
+In conclusion, Arch Linux-based distros mostly have to same base and tool, except a few and have their own community.
+Arch Linux itself  is quite stable and able to ease up the users’ time to maintain their daily computer.